-The number of people who work from home is on the rise – but it's still far, far from the norm.
-Which is why these non-office workers can hold so much allure for the rest of us.
+The number of people choosing to work from home is on the rise – but there are plenty of non-office workers who have been doing this for quite some time.
 Are they productivity machines, who get to do washing while they work, or are they lonely recluses, missing human interaction and never donning a bra?
 The answer is sometimes both at the same time.
 But, like with all jobs, there are ups and downs and highs and lows.
 Just like no two people or companies are the same, no two workers will have the same work-from-home experience.
 But if you’ve ever daydreamed of ditching your commuting flats and work tote for good, you’re not alone.
 We asked people who are making things work without ever setting foot into an office.
 Read on- it may make you feel grateful for your office desk, or be the push you need to start applying to the remote gig of your dreams.

 Do you just wear pyjamas all day?

 “Absolutely not.
 If I don’t get dressed and put a bra on I get nothing done.
 I used to not get dressed or brush my teeth or wash my face until I made my deadline on deadline days but that made me feel disgusting.
 Now I am up and nice before 9am - one hour after I start work at 8.” –Field Researcher, 27

 “No!
 I may have a meeting at some point in the day, or need to go outside for a break/lunch, etc. Now do I wear a bra less?
 Definitely." – Founder and CEO, 30

 “Pretty much!
 Leggings and a baggy t-shirt make me much more productive because I’m not constantly adjusting my uncomfortable bra or fixing my pants.” – Marketing and Database Coordinator, 27

 “Yes” – 30, Claims Adjuster

 Doesn’t it get lonely?